bihealth/sodar-server/docs_manual/source/admin_install.rst

 reverse proxy for the web-based SODAR services. iRODS must also be able to access certificate files directly.

+For instructions on how to generate certificates with OpenSSL in Ubuntu, see `here <https://ubuntu.com/server/docs/security-certificates>`_.
+If using a different Linux distribution, consult the relevant documentation.

 Place your certificates under ``config/traefik/tls/`` as ``server.crt`` and ``server.key``.
 If you need to use different filenames or path, make sure to edit the ``.env`` and ensure Traefik, iRODS and Davrods can all access the